Plaquette Renormalization Scheme for Tensor Network States: Results

 The method can produce solutions breaking spin-inversion symmetry, in which case we do not obtain the true ground state for a given system size $L$, which can have no broken symmetries for finite $L$.
 This is to be expected, in analogy with how mean-field theory (corresponding to the $m=1$ simple product state) produces symmetry-broken states for $h<h_c$.
 Thus we can simply compute the magnetization $m_z=\langle \sigma^z_s\rangle$ (averaged over all sites $s$) and study its behavior for increasing $L$.
 Note that for fixed $L$, spin-inversion symmetry should gradually be restored with increasing $m$, as the optimized state should approach the true finite-$L$ symmetric ground state.
 However, for any fixed $m$, we expect the symmetry to be broken when $L \to \infty$ for $h$ below some $m$-dependent $h_c$.
 Here we only consider $m=2$.
 Results for $m_z$ and the field-induced $m_x=\langle \sigma^x_s\rangle$ are shown versus the field $h/J$ in Fig.~\ref{szsx}.
 The transition point between the magnetic and paramagnetic states moves toward higher fields with increasing $L$, converging to $h_c/J \approx 3.33$ for the largest sizes.
-This is closer to the unbiased quantum Monte Carlo result \cite{rieger} $h_c/J\approx 3.04$ than the mean-field ($m=1$) value $h_c/J=4$.
-There is some weak finite-size rounding close to the transition for $h>h_c(L)$, which becomes less pronounced with increasing $L$.
-One the other hand, the magnetizaton curve for $h<h_c(L)$ becomes less sharp with increasing $L$.
-For $L=4$ and $8$ the transitions look almost first-order.
-However, upon closer examination, the curves can be described in a range of fields $h < h_c$ by a power-law, $(h_c-h)^\beta$, with the exponent $\beta$ increasing with $L$.
-For $L=32$ and $64$, $\beta=0.40$ describes the data well over a wide range of fields, but it is not clear whether this is the true asymptotic value.
-Including only points very close to $h_c$, the mean-field exponent $\beta=1/2$ also works well.
-It is thus presently unclear whether our TNS can describe non-mean-field critical correlations for finite $m=m_{\rm cut}=2$, although we expect that such behavior should certainly emerge with increasing $m=m_{\rm cut}$.
+This is much closer to the unbiased quantum Monte Carlo result \cite{rieger} $h_c/J\approx 3.04$ than the mean-field ($m=1$) value $h_c/J=4$.

+While other renromalization schemes produce transition points even closer to the correct result for $m=2$ \cite{gu}, the results are not directly comparable because here we use $m_{\rm cut}=2$ throughout the renormalization, while much larger $m_{\rm cut}$ as used in \cite{gu}.